Browser does not support script.

 Sex

-Assigned to a person on the basis of primary sex characteristics (genitalia) and reproductive functions.
+A social category assigned to a person on the basis of primary sex characteristics (genitalia) and reproductive functions.

 Trans

 An umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.
-Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) transgender, non-binary and gender queer.
+Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) transgender, non-binary and genderqueer.
 Transgender man is a term used to describe someone who was assigned female at birth but identifies as a man.
 This may be shortened to trans man.
 Transgender woman is a term used to describe someone who was assigned male at birth but identifies as a woman.
 This may be shortened to trans woman.

 Transitioning

 Transitioning is a term used to describe the process and steps an individual takes in order to live in the gender they identify as.
-Transitioning is a unique process for each individual and may include any number of changes to a person’s life.
+Transitioning is a unique process for each individual and may include any number of changes to a person's life.
 It can be social and/or medical, and it can take several years.
+People do not need to transition in order to be trans.

 Transphobia